opendaylight/netconf/docs/user-guide.rst

 Netconf Call Home Server uses device provided SSH server key (host key) to identify device.
 The pairing of name and server key is configured in ``/odl-netconf-callhome-server:netconf-callhome-server/allowed-devices``.
-This list is colloquially called a whitelist.
+This list is colloquially called a allowlist.

-If the Call-Home Server finds the SSH host key in the whitelist, it continues to negotiate a NETCONF connection over an SSH session.
+If the Call-Home Server finds the SSH host key in the allowlist, it continues to negotiate a NETCONF connection over an SSH session.
 If the SSH host key is not found, the connection between the Call Home server and the device is dropped immediately.
 In either case, the device that connects to the Call home server